How to setup Astra Traffic Monitoring with GCP Mirroring

 • Protocol: TCP

-• Select the existing health check ( my-healthcheck) created in Step 2.
+3. Add the health check my-healthcheck created in Step 2.

 Step 5: Create a Forwarding Rule

-• From the Load Balancing page, click on the Frontend Configuration tab.
+1. From the Load Balancing page, click the Frontend Configuration tab.

 • Name: my-ilb